Planqton/mkvd/README.md

 # Video Player with Segment Selection

-This repository contains a simple Tkinter-based application for playing video files (`.mkv`, `.avi`, `.mp4`).
+This repository contains a Tkinter-based application for playing video files (`.mkv`, `.avi`, `.mp4`).
-The application uses the `python-vlc` package to handle video playback and includes a timeline slider that allows selecting start and end points for segments, similar to basic video editing tools.
+The application uses the `python-vlc` package to handle video playback and provides a draggable timeline where multiple segments can be created and edited.

 ## Requirements
 - Python 3.12+